heroyine10/heroyine10/README.md

-Ayy, Im @heroyine10
+Ayy, Im @heroyine10!
-Ps heroyine is not to be confused with herobrine
+heroyine is not to be confused with herobrine
 It is to be confused with "a heroine"
-I am just starting JS (JavaScript)
+I am just starting PY (Python)
-Discord: YineNotBrine#3702
-I am currently working on a JavaScript platformer
+I am currently working on understanding PY
-So you can give me some insight on that